 - Fingerprinting: A consular officer assigned in this station may ask you to provide your passport and state your name and birthday.
 Then, you’ll be instructed to place your fingers on the fingerprint scanner one by one to get your biometrics.

 - Interview: The last step is also the most important one.
 After waiting for your turn, you will be assigned to an interview window where a consular officer will assess your visa application using your answers to the DS-160 form and the interview questions.
 On average, the interview may last for a few minutes but it can be relatively quick if you have a strong application.
-For a list of commonly asked questions during the US visa interview, please go this link.
+For a list of commonly asked questions during the US visa interview, please go to this link.

 After the interview, you’ll get an immediate feedback whether your US visa application has been approved or denied.